nonblocking/mashroom-content/README.md

 It provides an API abstraction for plugins on the server-side and Microfrontends (SPAs) on the client-side to easily retrieve and update content from a Headless CMS.
 The actual Headless CMS backend can transparently be exchanged.

-It also comes with some neat features lke versioning, internationalization, automatic asset proxying, image optimizations (format conversion, resizing) and CDN support.
+It also comes with some neat features like versioning, internationalization, automatic asset proxying, image optimizations (format conversion, resizing) and CDN support.

 At the moment it consists of: